thisrohangupta/harness/README.md

 1. Create a Pipeline
 2. Create a Trigger for a Git based source
 3. Create a terraform resource file of a Harness object
-4. Commit the object
+4. Commit the Harness terraform resource object (service, environment, infrastructure, etc.) in Github
-5. See the Pipeline execute
+5. See the Pipeline execute based of the Trigger
 6. Look in the Harness account where resource was configured to be created.

 ### For Building a Pipeline